apache/spark/docs/sparkr.md

  - By default, derby.log is now saved to `tempdir()`.
 This will be created when instantiating the SparkSession with `enableHiveSupport` set to `TRUE`.
  - `spark.lda` was not setting the optimizer correctly.
 It has been corrected.
  - Several model summary outputs are updated to have `coefficients` as `matrix`.
 This includes `spark.logit`, `spark.kmeans`, `spark.glm`.
 Model summary outputs for `spark.gaussianMixture` have added log-likelihood as `loglik`.

+## Upgrading to SparkR 2.3.0

+ - The `stringsAsFactors` parameter was previously ignored with `collect`, for example, in `collect(createDataFrame(iris), stringsAsFactors = TRUE))`.
+It has been corrected.
+ - For `summary`, option for statistics to compute has been added.
+Its output is changed from that from `describe`.
+ - A warning can be raised if the version of SparkR package and the Spark JVM do not match.